coleifer/peewee/docs/peewee/querying.rst

 If you want to update multiple records, issue an *UPDATE* query.
-The following example will update all ``Tweet`` objects, marking them as *published*, if they were created before today. :py:meth:`Model.update` accepts keyword arguments where the keys correspond to the model's field names:
+The following example will update all ``Tweet`` objects, marking them as *published*, if they were created before today. :meth:`Model.update` accepts keyword arguments where the keys correspond to the model's field names:

 .. code-block:: pycon